Hiroreco/enreco-archive/recap-data/glossary/lore/sanctuary-entry.md

 > Relieved?
 > Perhaps distraught?
 > I do not know.
-> So much I don't know\...
+> So much I don't know...
 And yet...
 > That bright light...
 It calls to me...

 After that, the heroes never returned to the Sanctuary—until the final day of the first chapter.